John Wiley & Sons (NYSE:WLYB) Sees Unusually-High Trading Volume

-John Wiley & Sons, Inc. (NYSE:WLYB – Get Free Report) shares saw unusually-high trading volume on Tuesday .
-Approximately 636 shares traded hands during trading, an increase of 74% from the previous session’s volume of 365 shares.The stock last traded at $32.60 and had previously closed at $33.55.
+John Wiley & Sons, Inc. (NYSE:WLYB – Get Free Report) shares saw an uptick in trading volume on Monday .
+1,300 shares traded hands during mid-day trading, an increase of 216% from the previous session’s volume of 411 shares.The stock last traded at $33.16 and had previously closed at $33.08.

-John Wiley & Sons (NYSE:WLYB – Get Free Report) last posted its earnings results on Wednesday, December 6th.
-The company reported $0.73 EPS for the quarter, topping analysts’ consensus estimates of $0.56 by $0.17.
-The company had revenue of $492.81 million for the quarter.
+John Wiley & Sons (NYSE:WLYB – Get Free Report) last released its quarterly earnings data on Wednesday, December 6th.
+The company reported $0.73 EPS for the quarter, beating the consensus estimate of $0.56 by $0.17.
 John Wiley & Sons had a positive return on equity of 18.98% and a negative net margin of 5.85%.
+The firm had revenue of $492.81 million during the quarter.

 John Wiley & Sons Announces Dividend